 Emma offers a range of services to meet the diverse needs of her clients, including Adult ADHD assessments.

+The fee for a standard individual 50 minute session is $240 (in person and telehealth).
 Fees are subject to change with a minimum of 4 weeks notice, which will be provided via an email to current clients.
-As with most private practices, Emma Bell Psychology is not a bulk billing or free service.

 Cognitive Behavioral Therapy (CBT) is a widely practiced psychotherapy approach focused on changing negative thought patterns and behaviors that contribute to emotional distress and mental health disorders.
 It operates on the principle that our thoughts, feelings, and behaviors are interconnected, and by identifying and challenging negative or irrational thoughts, individuals can learn more adaptive ways of thinking and behaving.